UPDATE on Township Operations during COVID-19 Pandemic; Effective June 22, 2020

-The regularly Township Committee meetings continue as scheduled, the next being this Thursday, May 21st at 7:30 PM.
-In keeping with state social distancing directives, local attendance will be limited to 10 persons including five Township officials (Mayor, Administrator, Township Clerk, Township Solicitor and Deputy Township Clerk).
-The remaining five people that wish to attend, with priority given to Township residents, will be seated on a first-come, first-serve basis.
-Members of the public wishing to make a public comment in lieu of attendance may do so electronically at firstname.lastname@example.org.
-Please provide your comments by 4:00 p.m. on May 21, 2020.
+The regularly Township Committee meetings continue as scheduled, the next being this Thursday, July 16th at 7:30 PM.
+In keeping with state social distancing directives, local attendance will be limited to 30 persons including five Township officials (Mayor, one Committee Member, Administrator, Township Clerk, and Township Solicitor).
+The remaining twenty five people that wish to attend, with priority given to Township residents, will be seated on a first-come, first-serve basis.
+Members of the public wishing to make a public comment in lieu of attendance may do so electronically at email@example.com.
+Please provide your comments by 4:00 p.m. on July 16, 2020.
 The meeting will also be streamcast live using Zoom Conferencing.
 Members of the public may connect to this stream for video and audio coverage by going to https://zoom.us/j/8159797571 with their web browser (instructions and how to your this app click this link).
 They may also dial in for audio off your mobile phone by calling 1-929-205-6099 and pressing 8159797571# to join.

 TOWNSHIP CONSTRUCTION OFFICE

 The New Jersey Department of Community Affairs (DCA) has sent out guidelines to all municipal construction code officials in regards to inspections during the COVID-19 Pandemic.
 The guidelines from DCA remain the procedure for inspections in Lumberton Twp.
 These guidelines supersede and make void any previous guidelines released by the Township, and are as follows:

 - All required inspections for new construction and any work on the exterior or outside of any occupied building should be performed as usual.

 - Rough inspections for new additions should be performed, provided no entry to the occupied home or building is required or that appropriate social distancing is in effect.